hashicorp/nomad/website/source/docs/agent/configuration/telemetry.html.md

 - `publish_node_metrics` `(bool: false)` - Specifies if Nomad should publish runtime metrics of nodes.

+- `backwards_compatible_metrics` `(bool: false)` - Specifies if Nomad should
+  publish metrics that are backwards compatible with versions below 0.7, as post version 0.7, Nomad emits tagged metrics.

+- `disable_tagged_metrics` `(bool: false)` - Specifies if Nomad should not emit tagged metrics and only emit metrics compatible with versions below Nomad 0.7.

 ### `statsite`

 These `telemetry` parameters apply to